 Maybe you've dreamed of taking part in Rio de Janeiro's annual Carnival -- and appreciate the convenience and value of cruising to get you there.
-Or maybe you're a keen golfer, tempted by the opportunity to sit in the grandstand at a storied tournament like the British Open.
+Or maybe you're a sports fan and want to attend the Melbourne Cup or Monaco Grand Prix in person.

 Cruising to major world events -- from elite sporting competitions and races to cultural festivals, street parties and anniversary celebrations -- is the next big trend in theme cruising, experts say.

 The impetus comes from veteran cruisers, who've already done many of the routine sightseeing voyages; now, they're seeking out event-themed itineraries that promise to immerse them more creatively and authentically in a destination.

 "What we're seeing is, as cruise lines look to stand out amongst shoppers, premium and upscale lines especially are going out of their way to arrange more of an experience in port, rather than simply a visit," says Dwain Wall, SVP and general manager of the travel agency chains CruiseOne & Cruises Inc.

 Longer port stays are ideal for experiencing events, especially ones that might take place in the evening or a long drive from the cruise port.
 So cruise lines that stay ashore into the evening -- or overnight -- and port-intensive river cruises are a natural fit for hosting event-centric theme cruises, Wall says.